StreakYC/live-set/README.md

 and return a new LiveSet instance.
 These functions are implemented in separate modules rather than as methods of LiveSet in part so that only the functions used have to be included in a javascript bundle built for browsers.

+For all functions below which produce a LiveSet, the LiveSet uses the same scheduler as the input LiveSet or the same as the first input LiveSet if multiple are given.

 #### live-set/filter
 `filter<T>(liveSet: LiveSet<T>, cb: (value: T) => any): LiveSet<T>`